Clan Irvine: Origins of the clan

 Sometime between 1124 and 1125 Gilchrist, son of Erwini, witnessed a charter of the Lords of Galloway.
 The first lands by the name of Irvine were in Dumfriesshire.
 According to family tradition the origin of the clan chief's family is connected with the early Celtic monarchs of Scotland.
 Duncan Irvine settled at Bonshaw.
 Duncan was the brother of Crinan, who claimed descent from the High Kings of Ireland, through the Abbots of Dunkeld.
 Crinan married a daughter of Malcolm II of Scotland and their son was Duncan I of Scotland.

-William de Irwin was a neighbor of the Clan Bruce.
-The Irvines supported their powerful neighbors, the Bruces, and William de Irwin became the armor bearer and secretary to king Robert the Bruce.
-For twenty years of faithful service William de Irwin was granted the royal forest of Drum, in Aberdeenshire, as a reward.
-This then became the seat of the chief of Clan Irvine.
+William de Irwyn was the second son of Irving of Bonshaw and was taken into Royal Service by the king Robert the Bruce For twenty years of faithful service William de Irwyn was granted the royal forest of Drum, in Aberdeenshire, as a reward.
+This then became the seat of the chief of Clan Irvine of Drum.
 There was already a tower at Drum which was built before the end of the 13th century as a royal hunting lodge.
 From this grew Drum Castle, seat of the chief.